 6. Re-evaluate Your Distribution Channels and Update Your Listings

-Compare the OTAs you have already listed your properties on to see which online booking sites have been generating the most leads and revenue for you.
+Compare OTAs and check which online booking sites have been generating the most leads and revenue for you.
 Research the best vacation rental websites to list your property and optimise your distribution channels for the New Year.
-Don’t forget to make your Google My Business account for your rental business and list your hotel on Google Free Booking Links.
+Don’t forget to create your Google My Business account for your rental business and list your hotel on Google Free Booking Links.

-Once you make sure of the booking channels, you want to list your property on them, refresh your listings’ photos, content and list of amenities.
+Once you’re sure of the booking channels, you want to list your property on them and refresh your listings’ photos, content and list of amenities.
 Clarify your cancellation and refund policies.
 Update your house manual.
-Review your existing health and safety measures, ensure that they are clear, and comply with the latest COVID-19 restrictions.
+Review your existing health and safety measures, and ensure that they are clear.

 7. Stay Active on Social Media

+When preparing your property manager’s to-do list, make sure not to overlook social media.
 As a professional vacation rental manager, you must have already employed social media as a free tool to connect and engage with many of your potential guests within seconds by sharing a post.
-To expand your listings’ exposure, promote your brand and boost your progress, you need a serious plan to get more active on social media where everybody nowadays is.
+To expand your listings’ exposure and promote your brand, you need to get more active on social media.

-Analyse your social media activity of the last year and determine which social media platforms performed the best for your vacation rental business.
-Create an account or increase your activity on the social media platforms like Facebook, LinkedIn, Twitter, YouTube, and Instagram, where your target guests are at.
+Analyse your social media activity of the last year and determine which platforms performed the best for your business.
+Create an account or increase your activity on the social media platforms like Facebook, LinkedIn, Twitter, YouTube, and Instagram.

-Moreover, consider investing in paid ads and influencer marketing, two affordable strategies that can drive a lot of traffic to your listings with minimal effort.
+Moreover, consider investing in paid ads and influencer marketing.
+Those are two affordable strategies that can drive a lot of traffic to your listings with minimal effort.
 Targeted ads can enhance your occupancy rate, especially during the quieter seasons.

 8. Upgrade Technology and Automate More

-Invest in cutting-edge smart home technology solutions like smart locks, thermostats, doorbells, noise detection devices, connected lighting systems, and virtual assistants to remotely control your property.
+Invest in cutting-edge smart home techs like smart locks, connected lighting systems, and virtual assistants to remotely control your property.
 Besides, these technologies can significantly enhance your guest experience, add extra value to your vacation rental and increase your profitability.

-Channel managers and property management systems are other powerful technology solutions that can take enormous loads off a vacation rental manager’s shoulders.
-Ensure that the solutions you are currently using are in line with your business needs and goals and can grow with you.
+Channel managers and property management systems are other technology solutions that can take loads off a vacation rental manager’s shoulders.
+Ensure that the solutions you are currently using are in line with your business needs and can grow with you.

 All your technology systems must be smoothly working together.
-Otherwise, do some research to find out about what other solutions offer and pick a system that can help you achieve your new business goals.
+Otherwise, you should check what other solutions offer and pick a system that can help you achieve your new business goals.

-For many vacation rental managers, the New Year comes along with deep cleaning and decorating their properties for the holidays, making a trip to their property to check everything and running their routine maintenance.
-However, many other property managers go further and try to prepare a property managers’ to-do list to make a new version of their business in the new year.
+For many vacation rental managers, the New Year comes along with deep cleaning and decorating their properties for the holidays.
+However, many other property managers want to make a new version of their business.
+So, they go further and try to prepare a property manager’s to-do list.

-The more prepared you are for the new year, the more fantastic results you will reap in 2022, so we have collected a list of the things you need to analyse, re-evaluate and reconsider before you commit yourself to growth in 2020.
+The more prepared you are for the New Year, the more fantastic results you will reap in 2023.
+So, we have collected a list of factors you need to re-evaluate and reconsider before you commit yourself to growth.

-After checking the items on the list one by one and revising and improving some parts of your rental business, you can return to your daily management tasks with peace of mind and have everything tuned in for a fantastic short-term rental business year.
+After revising and improving some parts of your rental business, you can return to your daily management tasks with peace of mind and have everything tuned in for a fantastic short-term rental business year.